rycolab/website/content/authors/david/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-# - icon: envelope
+- icon: envelope
-  # icon_pack: fas
+  icon_pack: fas
-  # link: "mailto:asvete@ethz.ch"  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:david.wissel@inf.ethz.ch"  # For a direct email link, use "mailto:test@example.org".

 # Enter email to display Gravatar (if Gravatar enabled in Config)